Rachel Notley: Opposition leader (2019–2024)

 In December 2019, Notley announced that she intended to lead the Alberta NDP into the next general election held in May 2023.
 Initially, the Kenney government enjoyed substantial support among Albertans, but his approval rating started to decline with the onset of the COVID-19 pandemic in Alberta.
 As a result, the NDP maintained a lead in opinion polls prior to the start of the election campaign.
 During the campaign, the NDP received endorsements from former Progressive Conservative ministers, former Calgary mayor Naheed Nenshi, and former Liberal Party of Alberta leader David Swann.
 In the election, the NDP grew its caucus size from 24 to 38 MLAs but was defeated by the UCP, now led by Danielle Smith.
 The NDP caucus formed the largest official opposition in Alberta history, beating their record from the 2019 election.

 On January 16, 2024, Notley announced plans to step down as leader of the Alberta NDP.
 She remained party leader until a successor was elected on June 22.
 Notley was succeeded as leader of the Alberta NDP by Naheed Nenshi on June 22, 2024.
 She resigned from the legislature effective December 30, 2024, and retired from politics.

+Post–political career

+Notley joined former premier Jason Kenney to campaign for remain in the 2026 Alberta independence referendum.